|Go to verse:|

 “search.”
 The Hebrew word is “dig.”
 The idiom “dig out the land” referred to uncovering what was there.
 The Hebrew language uses very concrete language.
 However, the language that the woman spoke would have almost certainly not been Hebrew.
 It might have been that these two men were chosen because they knew some of the local language.(top)

 “So the king of Jericho sent to Rahab.”
-Apparently the king did not come himself, but sent representatives.
+Apparently, the king did not come himself, but sent representatives.
 This occurred after dark (cp.
-Jericho 2:5).
+Joshua 2:5).

 “all the land.”
 That the king of Jericho knew the mission of Israel, to conquer the Promised Land, shows that news of Israel, including who they were and what they wanted had been spread around.(top)